The Turner Family

 Mrs. Keunerd played the Wedding March.
 There was also some fine singing during the evening.
 The festivities did not break till the late hour of 11:30, and a more delighted throng of wedding guests than they never passed the words "good night" to the host and hostess of feast, and to the happy young couple who had in the hour started on their "journey of life" in wedlock.

-Andrew J. Turner died on May 10, 1897, at the age of 79.
+Andrew J. Turner died on May 10, 1897, at the age of 79 (see his Last Will).
 Sarah Turner died on April 18, 1895 at the age of 76.
 They are buried at Greenlawn Cemetery in Milford, Clermont Co., Ohio.